daniel-yj-yang/ml/model_training_and_optimization/README.md

 Approach | Details
 --- | ---
-Batch | - Calculates the error for each example in the training dataset, but only updates the model after **the entire training set** has been evaluated.<br/>- If there are 3 millions examples, we need to sum the errors of 3 million times.<br/>- One cycle through the entire training set is called a training epoch.<br/>- When we refer to gradient descent, we typically mean the batch gradient descent.
+Batch GD or just GD | - Calculates the error for each example in the training dataset, but only updates the model after **the entire training set** has been evaluated.<br/>- If there are 3 millions examples, we need to sum the errors of 3 million times.<br/>- One cycle through the entire training set is called a training epoch.<br/>- When we refer to gradient descent, we typically mean the batch gradient descent.
-<a href="https://www.geeksforgeeks.org/ml-stochastic-gradient-descent-sgd/?ref=lbp">Stochastic</a> (SGD) | - Instead of using the entire training set every time, use **just 1 example**<br/>- Before for-looping, randomly shuffle the training examples.
+(Truly) <a href="https://www.geeksforgeeks.org/ml-stochastic-gradient-descent-sgd/?ref=lbp">Stochastic</a> (SGD) | - Instead of using the entire training set every time, use **just 1 example**<br/>- Before for-looping, randomly shuffle the training examples.
 <a href="https://www.geeksforgeeks.org/ml-mini-batch-gradient-descent-with-python/">Mini-Batch</a> | - The common ground between batch and SGD.<br/>- Use **n data points** (instead of just 1 example in SGD) at each iteration.<br/>- It is the most common implementation of gradident descent in the field of deep learning.

 <hr>